liormizr/s3path/docs/interface.rst

 ------------------------------------------------------------------------------------

 Double dots (``'..'``) are treated as follows.
-This is different then PurePath since AWS S3 Service don't support symbolic links:
+This is different then PurePath since AWS S3 Service doesn't support symbolic links:

 .. code:: python